eitanova/crashes-data/README.md

 ### Data acquistion
 All data is sourced from formal databases, which are based on real events.
+All data acquistion is stored in Connectors folder.
 > API Gov: https://https://data.gov.il/api/3/action/datastore_search?<query>
 ```python
  # Sample code